Chart Color Schemes

 Upper Ferntree Gully is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Upper Ferntree Gully is around 3,679.
-This figure represents a growth of 262 people since the 2021 Census, which reported a population of 3,417.
-AreaSearch estimates this population based on the resident population of 3,643 from the latest ERP data release by the ABS in June 2024 and an additional validated new address since the Census date.
-This results in a density ratio of approximately 1,098 persons per square kilometer.
-Upper Ferntree Gully's growth rate of 7.7% since the 2021 census exceeds the SA4 region's growth rate of 4.0%.
-Overseas migration contributed about 52.0% of overall population gains in recent periods.
+As of November 2025, the estimated population of the Upper Ferntree Gully statistical area (Lv2) is around 3,580.
+This figure represents an increase of 163 people since the 2021 Census, which reported a population of 3,417.
+The current resident population estimate of 3,504 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024 and validation of one new address since the Census date, indicates this growth.
+This results in a density ratio of 1,068 persons per square kilometer, which is comparable to averages seen across locations assessed by AreaSearch.
+The Upper Ferntree Gully (SA2) has experienced a population growth rate of 4.8% since the census, closely matching the SA4 region's growth rate of 4.9%.
+This growth was primarily driven by overseas migration, contributing approximately 52.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusted via weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, Upper Ferntree Gully is expected to increase its population by around 204 persons to reach a total of approximately 3,883 by the year 2041, reflecting an overall increase of about 0.2% over the 17-year period.
+Based on aggregated SA2-level projections, the Upper Ferntree Gully (SA2) is expected to increase its population by 192 persons to reach a total of 3,772 by the year 2041.
+This projected growth reflects an overall increase of approximately 2.7% over the 17-year period.

 Frequently Asked Questions - Population